Skillz Inc. (SKLZ) Analysis & Opinions from Experts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 20.02% loss in the last 1 month and extending the period to 3 months gives it a 154.02%, and is 7.07% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.54% over the week and 10.28% over the month.
+The stock witnessed a -12.22% loss in the last 1 month and extending the period to 3 months gives it a 75.06%, and is -13.16% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.22% over the week and 11.73% over the month.

 Skillz Inc. (SKLZ) Analyst Forecasts